miyurusankalpa/IPv6-dns-server/README.md

 * IPv6 Type: Anycast
 * Usability: Stable
 * Coverage: All
-* Aggressive mode: All cloudflare services which uses their **DNS service**, regardless of cloudflare proxy has been disabled(grey cloud) will get a proxied.
+* Aggressive mode: All cloudflare services which uses their **DNS service**, regardless of cloudflare proxy has been disabled(grey cloud) will get a Cloudflare IPv6 address.

 ## Akamai